 \section{Discussion}

-This study presents a novel numerical method for solving two representative moving interface problems using a Cartesian grid-based boundary integral method combined with an interface evolution approach.
-The proposed method offers several advantages that combine the strengths of Cartesian grid-based solvers and boundary integral methods.
+This paper presents a numerical method for two representative moving interface problems based on a Cartesian grid-based boundary integral formulation coupled with an interface-evolution scheme.
+The method combines the advantages of Cartesian grid solvers and boundary integral methods.

-Elliptic and parabolic PDEs with irregular boundaries or interfaces are reformulated as well-conditioned boundary integral equations and are solved using the KFBI method.
-The KFBI method utilizes a Cartesian grid-based solver for integral evaluations, eliminating the need for analytical expressions of Green's functions and allowing for efficient utilization of fast PDE solvers like FFTs and geometric multigrid methods.
-It is important to note that the method is not entirely kernel-free in this work.
-Green's function is still required to impose artificial boundary conditions on the rectangular domain boundary when dealing with infinite boundary conditions.
-However, the KFBI method avoids the evaluation of singular and nearly singular integrals, which are typically challenging in quadrature-based boundary integral methods.
+Elliptic and parabolic PDEs with irregular boundaries or interfaces are reformulated as well-conditioned boundary integral equations and solved with the KFBI method.
+The KFBI method uses a Cartesian grid-based solver to evaluate the integrals, which in most cases avoids the need for explicit analytical Green's functions and allows efficient use of fast PDE solvers such as FFTs and geometric multigrid methods.
+In the present work, however, the method is not completely kernel-free: a Green's function is still needed to impose artificial boundary conditions on the rectangular domain when the original problem is posed on an unbounded domain.
+Even so, the KFBI method avoids the evaluation of singular and nearly singular integrals, which are often difficult to treat accurately in quadrature-based boundary integral methods.

-The interface evolution is solved using the $\theta-L$ formulation instead of the more commonly used $x-y$ formulation.
-Due to the periodicity of the interface, an accurate Fourier pseudo-spectral method is employed for spatial approximation in the interface evolution problem.
-Furthermore, the use of the $\theta-L$ formulation enables the application of a small-scale decomposition approach to address the curvature-induced stiffness in the Hele-Shaw flow and Stefan problem.
-This approach, combined with a semi-implicit scheme, allows for efficient and stable evolution of the interface by solving the semi-implicit scheme in the Fourier space with the FFT.
+Interface evolution is computed in the $\theta-L$ formulation rather than the more common $x-y$ formulation.
+Because the interface is periodic, a Fourier pseudo-spectral method provides accurate spatial discretization.
+Moreover, the $\theta-L$ formulation enables a small-scale decomposition that removes the curvature-induced stiffness in both the Hele-Shaw flow and the Stefan problem.
+Combined with a semi-implicit scheme, this yields an efficient and stable FFT-based method for interface evolution in Fourier space.